curl/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

 certificate verification can make libcurl trust and use such information from malicious servers.

+# MATCHING

+A certificate can have the name as a wildcard.
+The only asterisk (`*`) must then be the left-most character and it must be followed by a period.
+The wildcard must further contain more than one period as it cannot be set for a top-level domain.

+A certificate can be set for a numerical IP address (IPv4 or IPv6), but then it should be a Subject Alternate Name kind and its type should correctly idenfify the field as an IP address.

 # LIMITATIONS

 Secure Transport: If *verify* value is 0, then SNI is also disabled.
 SNI is a